Most websites stick to one form of their domain name when they refer to their own site, be it the plain domain name, like example.com,

 their current site, pending the development of a new website.
 If you do so, anyone accessing those parked domains will be

-redirected to the hostname you specify above (eg, www.example.com).
+redirected to the domain you specify above (eg, www.example.com

-In the same way, you will no longer be able to access your site at its IP address without being redirected.
+In the same way, you will no longer be able to access your site by its IP address without being redirected.
 This is probably not a big issue, but it's good to know.

 Some web hosts allow you to host multiple domains and subdomains on the same web account, with those domains redirected to a subdirectory of your